Skip to main content

 What is strict liability used for?

-Who does strict product liability apply?
+Who does strict product liability apply to?

-What is a strict liability tort give an example?
+What is a strict liability tort?
+Give an example

 What products have strict liability?